Geofanco/geofanco.github.io/index-en.md

 <b>Requirements to perform the ceremony:</b>

-- be of legal age
+- Be of legal age
-- no cardiovascular problems
+- No cardiovascular problems
-- no psychological problem
+- No psychological problem
 - One week before the ceremony, stop all consumption of meat, foods with a high content of sugar or fat, fried foods, all drugs and alcohol.